Mobilize Green Hydrogen for Aviation and Trucking

 Summary

 Small modular nuclear reactors (SMRs) are advanced reactors designed to produce low-carbon electricity using smaller units that are factory-fabricated.
 SMRs aim to overcome the safety, cost, and scalability challenges of traditional large-scale nuclear power.
 They offer benefits such as passive safety systems, lower capital investment, and the potential to be deployed flexibly in remote or underserved regions.
 However, commercial deployment is limited, the costs remain uncertain, and long-term nuclear waste and proliferation concerns persist.
-We conclude that deploying SMRs is "Worth Watching” as a promising climate solution still in development that has not yet proven its readiness for large-scale implementation.
+We “Keep Watching” SMRs as a promising climate solution still in development that has not yet proven its readiness for large-scale implementation.

 Overview